Richard Dawkins in his book God Delusion perceives the God of the three Abrahamic religions as a monster with psychopathic tendencies. He says:

 D) Where is God’s headquarter in this endless universe?
 Where does He reside?
 Where can we find Him?
 Where is heaven, if He is there, how do we get there to arrest Him and bring Him down to justice?

-Let us suppose that God is somehow arrested and charged with planning and conspiracy to engage in the continuous act of Divine terrorism, using weapons of mass destruction i.e. tsunamis, earthquakes, hurricanes, volcanoes and plagues.
+Let us suppose that God is somehow arrested during a routine traffic stop, and charged with planning and conspiracy to engage in the continuous act of Divine terrorism, using weapons of mass destruction i.e. tsunamis, earthquakes, hurricanes, volcano eruptions and plagues.
 He is charged with killing of innocent children by injecting them with cancerous cell and viruses.
-Charged with failure to help victims of medical complications resulting in death or bodily harm.
+Further charged with failure to help victims of medical complications resulting in death or bodily harm.
 The list goes on and on.
 The bottom line is that He is a fake “Mr. Nice Guy”, He had the power to intervene and stop evil, but He chose not to.

 The deposed God is brought on live television, interviewed by a panel of humanists.
 He confesses to His crime and is put on a fair trial.
 His trial is televised like O.J.
 Simpson’s trial.
 He is found guilty by a very objective judge and competent jury in the International Court at The Hague for crimes against humanity.